ShamkhalHajiyev/Shiny_APP_FIFA19/README.md

 # This project is University Class Project.
 Purpose here to apply different visualization techniques in R with Shiny App.
+To run the application please open the ui.R and server.R files, application autamatically install required packages.
+The data used for visualization is FIFA19 dataset which is taken from Kaggle.com